Gorzen/MulArch-2018/Assignement3/rapport.md

 /* This function removes the specified element of a given linked list.
  * The value of that element is returned if the element is found; otherwise it returns -1.
  */
 int delete(node_t *head, int val) {
 node_t *previous, *current;

 if (head->next == NULL) { // The list is empty.
 return -1;
 }

 previous = head;
 current = head->next;

 while (current) {
 if (current->val == val) {
 omp_set_lock(previous->lock);
 omp_set_lock(current->lock);

 if(!validate(head, previous, current)){
 omp_unset_lock(previous->lock);
 omp_unset_lock(current->lock);

-return delete(head, val);
+//We restart because the state of the list is not as expected return delete(head, val);
 }

 previous->next = current->next;
 current->to_remove = 1; // Another system component will free this node later

 omp_unset_lock(previous->lock);
 omp_unset_lock(current->lock);
 omp_destroy_lock(current->lock);

 return val;
 }

 previous = current;
 current  = current->next;
 }

 return -1;
 }

 /* This function searches for a specified element in a given linked list.
  * It returns zero if the element is found; otherwise it returns -1.
  */

 int search(node_t *head, int val) {
 node_t *current = head->next;

 while (current) {
 if (current->val == val) {
 omp_set_lock(current->lock);

 if(!validate(head, current, current->next)){
 omp_unset_lock(current->lock);

-return search(head, val);
+//We restart because the state of the list is not as expected return search(head, val);
 }

 omp_unset_lock(current->lock);
 return 0;
 }

 current  = current->next;
 }

 return -1;
 }
 ```
 In the new implementation, delete and insert first search for the node we want, then it locks this node and the previous one.
 Then the function call “validate” to check that the previous node is still accessible and that its next node is indeed the node we were looking for.
 We loop until those conditions are satisfied.
 If “validate” is true it means that the two locks are correctly set and the list is in the state we expect it to be in.
 We can then delete/insert the node safely and then free the locks.